-Making risotto, to me, is like meditation.
+Making risotto, to me, is almost like meditation.
 It involves all of your attention and focus on doing something so simple, repetitive and peaceful.
 It’s all about stirring the pot and adding the broth in intervals.
-Try this technique…you’ll end up in a trance that your family will probably knock you out of as they coming running into the kitchen, cheering, once they smell it cooking!
+Try this technique…you’ll end up in a trance that your family will probably knock you out of as they coming running into the kitchen, cheering and hungry, once they smell it cooking!

 You can use any feta you like.
 I like to use French or Bulgarian feta because they are extremely creamy and they have a remarkable flavor that you’ll love.
 They honestly do not taste like any other feta.
 They work so well with risotto, where that creaminess is the goal.

 - 6 cups chicken or vegetable broth, homemade or low-sodium

 - 1 tablespoon unsalted butter

 - 1 small onion, finely diced

 - 2 cloves garlic, finely chopped

 - 1½ cups arborio rice

 - ¾ cup dry white wine